itissid/Drop-PoT/README.md

 # poc_drop_content_search
 The idea is to use this framework as a test bed for testing drop's prompt's data quality(for now limited to textual prompts).
+Lots of pieces are still missing;
+- The ranking is generic and based on content personalized, there is no social graph.
-Lots of pieces are still missing; The examples in this PoC are not the final prompts, In the real app there will be a BFF(Conversational ChatGPT like api) that will intercept the data and actually polish/filter and serve the prompts.
+- The examples in this PoC are not the final prompts(In the real app there will be a BFF(Conversational ChatGPT like api) that will intercept the data and actually polish/rank/filter and serve the prompts).

-Tech wise the PoC is ingesting text content into a vector database from which we can retrieve relevant search results(i.e. the bread and butter of prompts) given a NL Query which we call a "[mood](./main/model/mood_seed.py)" which we will infer or generate(seed).
+Tech wise the PoC is to ingest text content into a vector database from which we can retrieve relevant search results(i.e. the bread and butter of prompts) given a NL Query which we call a "[mood](./main/model/mood_seed.py)" which we will infer or generate(seed).

-There are a few core ideas of  I wanted to demonstrate
+There are a few core ideas of we do want to demonstrate:
-1. To an extent we can extract structured information from content using OpenAI GPT.
+1. To a fair extent we can extract structured information from unstructured web content using OpenAIs API.
 For example the `event_json` column is a JSON of facts extracted from the `original_event` data scraped from the web:
 ![s](./docs/StructuredInfoFromText.png) column is retrieved from unstructured text using a prompt.

 2. Generate seed moods for a locality(Hoboken or South Bangalore) to start off.